TomasHubelbauer/regex/README.md

 ### Make match grid area a list where clicking an item highlights in regex & text

-### Refresh the result on text grid area content - reflect in the matches

-### Make text grid area into an editor as well and highlight groups/matches in it

-### Make the grid area titles in HTML not CSS by splitting grid area and editor

-This will make it possible to add extra elements to the grid area title.
+### Highlight groups/matches in the text editor

-### Add a toggle between multiple and single line code output
+### Implement the toggle between multiple and single line code output

 Single-line mode strips comments.
 Right now both variants are shown at once.

-### Add a copy to clipboard button to the code grid area
+### Implement the copy to clipboard button to the code grid area

-### Add a highlight selector to the text grid area
+### Implement the highlight selector of the text grid area

 To make it easier to spot patterns to base the regex on in the text area.
 Start off with HTML only or maybe HTML and CSS or something for the highlights.

-### Add a UI for flags to the regex grid area title
+### Implement the checkboxen for flags to the regex grid area title

-Checkboxen for the various flags.

 ### Fix text are font not being applied in mobile Safari